-Everyone has a favourite colour, but when it come to choosing a precious metal how do you decide?
+Everyone has a favourite colour, but when it comes to selecting a precious metal how do you decide?

 Do you select a colour by its content and durability or to match your skin tones or something else that you wear?

-Platinum is a rare precious metal that’s used to create fine jewellery.
-Its heavy weight and durability make platinum a metal that will not wear away with constant use.
-Platinum holds fine gemstones firmly in place for the life of the jewellery when used as prongs and other setting components.
+Platinum is a rare precious metal.
+It’s heavyweight and durability makes platinum a metal that will not wear away with constant use.
+It holds diamonds and gemstones firmly in place for the life time of the jewellery.

-Platinum Jewellery that contains at least 950 parts per thousand of pure platinum may be marked or described as “Platinum”
+Platinum Jewellery that contains at least 950 parts per thousand of pure platinum.

 Have you ever been confused by the term yellow, white, pink and red gold?